universal-vue/docs/docs/guide/usage.md

 :::

 :::danger
-For your Vuex modules, don't forget to init state with a factory function:
+For your Vuex main store or modules, don't forget to initialize state with a factory function:

 ```js
 export default {